department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/dispute.md

 <b>If we receive your dispute within 60 days from the date of your first billing statement,</b> we won't start the collection process until we've resolved your dispute.

-<b>If we receive your dispute after 60 and we've already started the collection process,</b> we'll continue with that process while we're reviewing your dispute.
+<b>If we receive your dispute after 60 days and we've already started the collection process,</b> we'll continue with that process while we're reviewing your dispute.
 If we resolve the dispute in your favor, we'll remove all late charges from your account and pay you back any money withheld from your VA benefits, federal payments, or wages. <br>

 [Learn more about the collection process](/health-care/pay-copay-bill/#collection).